 8 of Adelaide City’s Free Attractions

-If you are spending time in Adelaide City, then it doesn’t have to be all the usual hustle and bustle of a big city.
-Adelaide offers a reprieve in its many gardens that surround the city as well as museums, art gallery and architecture that goes back to colonial days, and you can see it all these attractions for free.
+If you spend time in Adelaide City, it doesn’t have to be all the usual hustle and bustle of a big city.
+Adelaide offers a reprieve in its many gardens that surround the city, as well as museums, art galleries, and architecture that dates back to colonial days, and you can see all these attractions for free.

-Start walking along North Terrace to see all that Adelaide has in wait for you.
+Start walking along North Terrace to see what Adelaide has to store for you.

-There is a free tram service that runs from South Terrace to North Terrace.
-This makes it an easy option for visiting the Adelaide Central Markets, Adelaide Casino, and Botanic Gardens.
+free tram service runs from South Terrace to North Terrace, making it easy to visit the Adelaide Central Markets, Adelaide Casino, and Botanic Gardens.

 Need A Car?